 Retirement services also assists transitioning Soldiers and retirees by providing information on benefits and their retirement eligibility.
 The retirement services office is in Bldg.
 202 on the Fort Myer portion of JBM-HH.
 Hours are 8 a.m. to 3:30 p.m. weekdays except for the first Tuesday of each month, when the preretirement briefing is held.

-Call 703-696-5948 or email usarmy.jbmhh. asa.mbx.hrd-rso@mail.mil for more information and see www.jbmhh.army.mil/ WEB/JBMHH/Services/Soldier4Life/ Retirement.html.
+Call 703-696-5948 or email usarmy.jbmhh. asa.mbx.hrd-rso@mail.mil for more information and see https://home.army.mil/jbmhh/index.php/teamJBMHH/about/Base/SFL-TAP.

 SCHOOLS